 Chicory Tip formed at school in Maidstone, Kent, in 1969.
 They were originally called The Sonics but bass guitarist Barry Mayger saw a bottle of Camp Coffee and suggested the new name.

 Excuse Me Baby gave them a Top Of The Pops slot but not a hit.
 Proposed follow-up single I Love Onions was withdrawn when an opportunity arose to record a version of the Georgio Moroder and Pete Belotte song, Son Of My Father.

-The Chicory Tip version of the song (a note-for-note cover of the Moroder recording) was the first UK #1 single to feature a synthesizer – in this case, a Moog, played by engineer and future star producer Chris Thomas.
+A German version by Michael Holm (Nachts Scheint die Sonne) had been a huge hit there.
+The Chicory Tip version of the song was the first UK #1 single to feature a synthesizer – in this case, a Moog, played by engineer and future star producer Chris Thomas.